-The use of oversize tires may cause interference with vehicle components.
+The use of oversize tires not listed in the specification charts may cause interference with vehicle components.
 Under extremes of suspension and steering travel, interference with vehicle components may cause tire damage.

 WARNING: FAILURE TO EQUIP THE VEHICLE WITH TIRES HAVING ADEQUATE SPEED CAPABILITY CAN RESULT IN SUDDEN TIRE FAILURE.